Effects of nutrition and obesity on bone health

 Contact persons: Prof. Dr. Tim J. Schulz, Dr. George Soultoukis

-Team: Marina Leer, Theresa Charlotte Rinne, Dr. George Soultoukis, Nicole Dittberner
+Team: Marina Leer, Theresa Charlotte Rinne, George Soultoukis, Darya Oveisi, Dr. Sophie Pöhle-Kronawitter

 Diseases of the musculoskeletal system are among the most common causes of clinical treatment and can significantly reduce the quality of life of those affected.
 Especially in old age, fractures and the loss of healthy bone mass, osteoporosis, increase.

 In order to enable sustained health-span throughout life, it is necessary to identify the molecular causes that contribute to the development of age-related degenerative diseases in order to create a basis for innovative therapeutic approaches.
 In our studies to date, we have been able to show that an excessive accumulation of adipocytes in the bone marrow cavity inhibits blood formation from the bone marrow (hematopoiesis) and bone healing (osteogenesis).
 Accordingly, in aged mice, which were additionally fed a high-fat diet, there was an increased accumulation of adipose tissue in the bones.
 This finding can be seen as an indication that the diet, in connection with increasing age, is an important factor in the development of pathological processes in the bone and can contribute to bone loss and impaired fracture healing (Ambrosi et al, Cell Stem Cell 2017).